 You should ideally perform a Training Needs Analysis in the first six months of your PhD and discuss the outcome with your supervisors.
 Following the initial TNA, you should review regularly (e.g. every 6 months) and continue to discuss your training needs with your supervisors.
 Below are some screenshots to illustrate the TNA tool (please note courses are subject to change).

 2. Create a PDP and set goals to achieve

+Once you have identified training needs you can complete a PDP.
 Writing goals which are Specific, Measurable, Achievable, Realistic and Time Bound (SMART) will help you to be clearer about what you want to achieve.
-It provides discussion points at your Thesis Advisory Panel meetings and allows you to more closely monitor your progress through your PDP.
+It provides discussion points at your Thesis Advisory Panel meetings and allows you to closely monitor your progress.